SFTtech/openage/README.md

 -------

 Most of us hang around on our **IRC** channel (`#sfttech` on `freenode.net`).
-Do not hesitate to ping us, we probably won't notice you otherwise.
+Do not hesitate to ping us, we might not see your message otherwise.

-There's no openage mailing list, but the github issue tracker comes pretty close to it: Everybody who 'watches' the repository will receive all the issue tracker posts via mail, and can even conveniently reply via their mail client.
-In addition, all the issue tracker discussions are auto-posted to the IRC channel.
-Feel free to use the issue tracker for any sorts of discussion, proposal or questions that the IRC is unsuitable for.
+There's no openage mailing list, but the github issue tracker comes pretty close to it: Everybody who 'watches' the repository will receive all the issue tracker posts via mail, and can even reply directly via their mail client.
+All issue tracker discussions are auto-posted to the IRC channel by a bot.
+Use the issue tracker for any sorts of discussion, proposal or questions that the IRC is unsuitable for.

 License
 -------